 AC Size vs. Efficiency Rating

 Let’s talk briefly about the difference between an air conditioner’s size and its efficiency rating.
-Size, as we just established, is measured in tons, while efficiency is measured in SEER.
+Size, as we just established, is measured in tons, while efficiency is measured in SEER (or SEER2, for air conditioners purchased after January 1, 2023).
 Both ratings have important implications for your electric bill.
 With SEER, the higher the number, the less electricity your air conditioner consumes to cool your home.
-If you buy an 18 SEER air conditioner, it’s going to take about 22% less electricity to run compared to a 14 SEER unit, all other things being equal.
-(Our website offers a free calculator where you can easily compare air conditioners of different SEER ratings.)
+If you buy an 18 SEER2 air conditioner, it’s going to take about 35% less electricity to run compared to a 14 SEER unit, all other things being equal.
+(Our website offers a free calculator where you can easily compare air conditioners of different SEER and SEER2 ratings.)

 However, with size, a bigger number does not necessarily mean better results.
 Even though a 4-ton unit has more cooling capacity than a 3-ton unit, this does not necessarily mean the larger unit will benefit your electric bill—or provide more comfort, for that matter.